Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

     -   No limit to number of meshes bound to skeleton, nor number of materials per mesh

+If your platform is not supported out-of-the-box, you have two options.
+You can either [compile the AclUnity plugin for your platform](https://github.com/Dreaming381/AclUnity), or you can add the LATIOS_DISABLE_ACL scripting define to your project, though this will disable animation clip functionality.

 ## Skeletons and Bones – Not What You Think

 Before we explore the different building blocks of Kinemation, we need to make